 - Constitute a clinical program offered by a law school accredited by the American Bar Association, in which a student receives credit(s) for academic and practice advocacy training.
 An academic clinic shall be supervised by a director who shall serve as a point of contact for communications to and from the Court.
 If the director is an adjunct member of the faculty or part-time member of the staff of the sponsoring law school, the signature of a law school administrative official is required on the letter to the Chief Judge (see sec.
 1.e.).

 - Establish guidelines for screening cases, including therein the objectives of public service and judicial and administrative economy.
-An academic clinic’s guidelines should be interpreted so that assistance is offered, as appropriate, to low-income taxpayers who have filed a petition with the Court or who expect to do so.
+An academic clinic’s guidelines should be interpreted so that assistance is offered, as appropriate, to low income petitioners who have filed a petition with the Court or who expect to do so.

 - If the academic clinic participates in, or coordinates a calendar call program, the provisions of Section 2 of the Court’s Requirements for Bar Sponsored Calendar Call Programs apply.